Climate-Shope/West_Coast_TWLs/README.md

 will calculate the beach slopes from the elevation profiles.
 In sequence, these would be computed between steps 4 and 5.

 Step 1 Navigate to ...TWL_Slope_Temp/Beach_Slope_Scripts
--These scripts are hosted and calculated externally from the _Templte scripts
+-These scripts are hosted and calculated externally from the _Template scripts